 What was your first memory of Thor?

-Thor was created to prepare data for a previous incarnation of a supercomputing platform known as Holy, which was an in-memory system that needed to have its data and child tables sorted.
+Thor was created to prepare data for a previous incarnation of a supercomputing platform, which was an in-memory system that needed to have its data and child tables sorted.
 Unfortunately, we didn't have a way of sorting the data, because it was too large and too slow to work with on the existing hardware of the time.
 This is what prompted us to create Thor.

 How would you compare HPCC Systems today to what it was when it was first developed?
 What are some of the best features and updates that have been introduced over the years?

 To a large extent, the similarities are more striking than the differences.
 The core philosophy of using a domain specific language, which is distributed over large quantities of hardware, is the exact design philosophy we had 20 years ago.
 The ECL language hasn't changed enormously, but it has been extended.
 One of the biggest changes over the years was when we went open source and decoupled the ECL source control system from the ECL compiler.
 We've also added connectivity to third party or external systems and languages like Java, Python and MySQL, which has enabled us to extend the roles that ECL can play.

 In terms of the best features and updates, I would say ROXIE, indexes, and child queries in Thor are my top three that have been introduced over the years.

 Can you recall a favorite use case for HPCC Systems?

 One of my favorite use cases was the Troy Graves search.
 This was where we were tasked with identifying an individual from information about completely unrelated events and correlating those events to where a particular person had been at the time of specific crimes.
 We ended up capturing a notorious serial criminal.

 What is one piece of advice you would give young technologists entering the industry?